How a Breathable Waterproof Long Coat Stays Dry

 2. Mechanical Venting for Active Airflow

-Even the best membrane can use some help.
-Mechanical vents are physical openings that allow for rapid heat dumping and air exchange.
-In a long coat, these are essential for managing temperature.
-Our design incorporates a vented back yoke, which allows hot, moist air to escape from your upper back without compromising the waterproof seal.
-Furthermore, a two-way front zipper is a crucial feature, allowing you to unzip the coat from the bottom.
-This provides a significant increase in airflow and freedom of movement while walking or sitting, making it a superior commuter raincoat in a trench style for active city life.
+Mechanical vents allow rapid heat exchange.
+Our design features a vented back yoke to let moist air escape the upper back without breaking the waterproof seal.
+A two-way front zipper is also crucial; it allows you to unzip from the bottom for increased airflow while walking, making it a superior commuter raincoat in a trench style.

 3. The Durable Water Repellent (DWR) Finish

-The first line of defense is the DWR coating on the outer fabric.
-This finish causes water to bead up and roll off.
-If the DWR fails and the face fabric absorbs water—a state known as “wetting out”—the saturated layer clogs the membrane's pores, killing its breathability.
-We use a modern, high-performance, PFC-free DWR to provide long-lasting water repellency.
-This not only keeps you drier but ensures the coat remains lightweight and breathable even in a sustained downpour.
-This versatility is key for unpredictable weather, making the coat a smart item to include in your luggage, as noted in our spring travel packing guide.
+DWR causes water to bead and roll off.
+If the face fabric absorbs water—known as “wetting out”—it clogs the membrane’s pores and kills breathability.
+We use a PFC-free DWR to ensure the coat remains lightweight and functional in downpours, a key feature noted in our spring travel packing guide.

 Maintaining Peak Breathable Performance